-1.1 This policy covers the Junior School's approach to Personal, Social, Health and Economics Education (referred to as PSHE throughout this policy) which promotes the Spiritual, Moral, Social, Emotional and Cultural (SMSEC) development of our children.

-1.2 It was written using the Senior School's PSHE Policy (Policy Number 7.1) as a reference and guide, and then amended and changed to reflect the Junior School's aims, objectives, intended outcomes and provision.

-1.3 It was produced by the Junior School PSHE/Relationships and Health Education Subject Leader in consultation with the Junior School Assistant Head (Pastoral) and the Senior School Assistant Head (Pastoral); and in consultation with the Governing Body who retain responsibility for safeguarding and welfare throughout this policy and ensuring that the children's spiritual, moral, social and cultural needs are met.
-This policy also covers the Early Years Foundation Stage.

-1.4 Parents and carers will be able to access this policy on the School's intranet, Firefly, or in hard copy form free of charge.
-This policy may be made available in accessible formats when requested.

-1.5 The School's PSHE provision is intrinsically linked with our Relationships, Relationships and Sex and Health Education (RHE) provision.
+- 1.1 This policy covers the Junior School's approach to Personal, Social, Health and Economics Education (referred to as PSHE throughout this policy) which promotes the Spiritual, Moral, Social, Emotional and Cultural (SMSEC) development of our children. - 1.2 It was written using the Senior School's PSHE Policy (Policy Number 7.1) as a reference and guide, and then amended and changed to reflect the Junior School's aims, objectives, intended outcomes and provision. - 1.3 It was produced by the Junior School Assistant Head Pastoral/PSHE/Relationships and Health Education Subject Leader in consultation with the Junior School Head and with the Governing Body who retain responsibility for safeguarding and welfare throughout this policy and ensuring that the children's spiritual, moral, social and cultural needs are met.
+This policy also covers the Early Years Foundation Stage. - 1.4 Parents and carers will be able to access this policy on the School's intranet, Firefly, or in hard copy form free of charge.
+This policy may be made available in accessible formats when requested. - 1.5 The School's PSHE provision is intrinsically linked with our Relationships, Relationships and Sex and Health Education (RHE) provision.
 Together they cover the DfE's statutory requirements for teaching Primary Relationships Education, Relationships and Sex Education and Health Education which became compulsory in September 2020.